-Should you have any queries please do not hesitate to email us.
+As always, should you have any questions, please do not hesitate to contact us.

 Mrs Pateman Mrs Jefferson